 The dealings of Providence are very visible in the destiny of the great northern novelist.
-All the labours of Sir Walter Scott-all his unceasing attention-were directed to one object.
+All the lapours of Sir Walter Scott-all his unceasing attention-were directed to one object.
 The founding of a family, and the permanent settlement and the firmest high placing of them, were his constant designs.
 To the best of his ability, as it may be expressed, he threw his nets over the future.
 In his complacent goodness of heart, and in his too careful regard of his duties-for even our duties may grow soulless and into platitudes-he took " over too much" thought of the morrow.
 Never was wish more completely disappointed than his hope of worldlily perpetuating his honours.
 Never was policy more distinctly reversed than his seemingly so thoroughly prudent and praiseworthy contrivances.
-Of the once numerous members of his family, nut one remains.
+Of the once numerous members of his family, not one remains.
 His relations and con. nections; his possessions, and the distinctions which were heaped upon him-all but his fame - are nearly, if not quite obliterated.
 And, at so soon a period as this present, 1859, all the solids of the man, Scott-all the marks of his feet, as we may say, about this marketable and merchantable real world of ours-have melted into the undying splendours, alone, of that intangible and lost thing, his mind.
-Men die, and leave names -lightly held at the time-but which grow into suns 1 Surely the facts of the career of Scott, and the melancholy story of the family of, even, this most eminent and prosperous of men, furnish a wholsome lesson.
+Men die, and leave names -lightly held at the time-but which grow into suns!
+Surely the facts of the career of Scott, and the melancholy story of the family of, even, this most eminent and prosperous of men, furnish a wholsome lesson.
 Supplying, as it were, a sort of remonstrant quieting, not only to the class literary, but to every class.
-Be we not, indeed, over eager for reputation or money l of Portsmouth on the same day-a Friday.
+Be we not, indeed, over eager for reputation or money !

+The ill-fated Amazon, West India mailpacket, which was burnt at sea, a few years since, most of the passengers being lost; and the Birkenhead, transport, which left England, for the Cape of Good Hope, full of troops, who, in the greater number, as will be remembered, nobly perished, victims to discipline, even in rank, on deck,-left, respectively, the ports of Southampton and of Portsmouth on the same day-a Friday.
 The sad fates of both of these great ships are well known.
 And a singular circumstance is to be noted as occurring, after the disaster, to each, as indicative, yet, of a strange commingling and crossing of their fates.
-An English vessel of war, of the name of the Amazon, then sailing from Table-Bay to England, returned, to the port from which they set out, the survivora of the Birkenhead : and some of the escaped passengers of the Amazon were landed at Birkenhead next Liverpool.
+An English vessel of war, of the name of the Amazon, then sailing from Table-Bay to England, returned, to the port from which they set out, the survivors of the Birkenhead : and some of the escaped passengers of the Amazon were landed at Birkenhead next Liverpool.
 Thus names, places, and ships had a remarkable and coincident connection.
 The proper Captain of the Amazon, also, was saved, as by an extraordinary interposition, by the fact, only, that, the day before the sailing of his ship, he was seized with too serious illness to assume her command.